playcanvas/developer.playcanvas.com/content/en/user-manual/assets/import-pipeline/import-hierarchy.md

 Drag the model file into the 'Assets Panel'
 ![Drag Model into Assets Panel][import_model_gif]

-The follow assets will be created when imported
+The following assets will be created when imported:
 ![Created Assets][created_assets_img]

 | Asset Type | Description |